 (For reference, you can watch the video at the top of the article to see how I hold the knife when I’m doing this.)

 With the line scored, you can now remove the block.
 If it is clamped or screwed into place, then simply release the clamps or back out the screws.
 You may have to rotate the block a little bit to get it to separate from the patch.

-If you attached the form block with brad nails or trim nails, use the 5-in-1 tool to pry it away from the wood surface.
-Just be sure to pry gently–you don’t want to cause a new gouge!
+If you attached the form block with nails, use the 5-in-1 tool to pry it away from the wood surface.
+Just be sure to pry gently.
+You don’t want to cause a new gouge!

 Sand the other face of the corner lightly with the palm sander.
 If there are tiny bubbles or divots in the patch on that side, you can often just fill them with a bit of siliconized caulk.